 - The NLPR will include detailed policies and more site allocations.
-It will set out a vision and a framework for future development for the Borough, addressing needs and opportunities for housing, the economy, social and community facilities, transport, addressing the climate change emergency, securing good design conserving historic environment and providing necessary infrastructure to support development. - Undertaking another "call for sites" through this process to identify more sites for housing. - Updating our evidence of need through further studies, allocating more sites, looking at further optimisation of land with improved design, looking for good growth to meet and exceed our housing targets. - We acknowledge the recent proposed changes to planning in the White Paper and are ready to produce our Local Plan alongside the planning reforms. - Community Engagement and building consensus will play a big part in preparing the NLPR which will support more housing delivery in the borough and housing needs.
+It will set out a vision and a framework for future development for the Borough, addressing needs and opportunities for housing, the economy, social and community facilities, transport, addressing the climate change emergency, securing good design conserving historic environment and providing necessary infrastructure to support development. - The Council has undertaken two "call for sites" during the Borough Issues and Issues and Options consultations, and considered additional sites suggested during the Draft Policies (Regulation 18) consultation. - Updating our evidence of need through further studies, allocating more sites, looking at further optimisation of land with improved design, looking for good growth to meet and exceed our housing targets. - Community Engagement and building consensus will play a big part in preparing the NLPR which will support more housing delivery in the borough and housing needs.
 It will also help drive the post-Covid-19 recovery. - Address the Government's inclusive growth agenda and see the delivery of some 4,500 new homes across the Borough in the next ten years.

-Figure 3: NLPR Process and timeframes
+Figure 2: NLPR Process and timeframes